public class AttributeCertificate extends java.security.cert.Certificate implements ASN1Type, java.security.cert.X509Extension

 Name issuerName = ...; V2Form v2Form = new V2Form(issuerName); attributeCertificate.setIssuer(v2Form);

-- the issuer of this attribute certificategetIssuer()
+issuer - the issuer of this attribute certificategetIssuer(),

-public void setNotBeforeTime(java.util.Date validNotBefore)
+V2Formpublic void setNotBeforeTime(java.util.Date validNotBefore)

-value of this atttribute certificate.
+notBeforeTime value of this atttribute certificate.

 For instance: